 Europe is filled with holiday festivities and there are so many amazing places to go.
 We’ve been to Christmas markets in Cologne and Hannover.
 Then we took a leap and spent actual Christmas in Prague!
-The thing is, winter isn’t just about the religious holidays, with so much going on, visiting Amsterdam in the winter is also a great choice.
+The thing is, winter isn’t just about the religious holidays, with so much going on, there are so many things to do in Amsterdam in the winter.

 Honestly, it is really hard to choose where to spend winter in Europe.
-All over, thousands of lights fill windows, make trees sparkly, and gives a sense of excitement.
-From mulled wine to hot cocoa, the drinks of winter bring back memories with their warming scents.
+All over, thousands of lights fill windows, trees are sparkly, and there’s a sense of excitement from all ages.
+From mulled wine to hot cocoa, the drinks of winter bring back memories with their comforting scents.

 That leaves the question, what does Amsterdam have to offer?